dankuck/dankuck.github.io/_drafts/roll-for-it-game.md

 We've also tried "Sorry", which was good, and I'm gonna try all the games I've tagged on this Pinterest board.

 <a data-pin-do="embedBoard" href="http://www.pinterest.com/danielkuckalvar/games/" data-pin-scale-width="80" data-pin-scale-height="200" data-pin-board-width="400">Follow Daniel's board Games on Pinterest.</a><!-- Please call pinit.js only once per page --><script type="text/javascript" async src="//assets.pinterest.com/js/pinit.js"></script>

+Tell me your favorite games in the comments.